Town of Hudson

 The Houghton Street Bridge will be open long before work on this bridge begins.
 The Washington Street bridge is not even at it's 25% design stage, yet, and is not expected to begin construction for several years.

 Housing & Economic Development

-The former Aubuchon's building will be the new location for Hudson Trading & Loan.
+The former Aubuchon's building is the new location for Hudson Trading & Loan & Medusa Brewery.